IBM-Cloud/docs/openwhisk/index.md

 You can also use the event-driven capabilities in {{site.data.keyword.openwhisk_short}} to invoke this action in response to events.
 Follow the [alarm service example](./openwhisk_packages.html#openwhisk_packages_trigger) to configure an event source to invoke the `hello` action every time a periodic event is generated.

+A complete list of [OpenWhisk Tutorials and Samples can be found here](https://github.com/openwhisk/openwhisk-external-resources#sample-applications).
+In addition to samples this repository contains links to articles, presentations, podcasts, videos and other {{site.data.keyword.openwhisk_short}} related resources.

 ## API Reference
 {: #openwhisk_start_api notoc}